By Tim Lambert

 c 335-280 BC A Greek named Herophilus lives.
 He carried out dissections of human bodies in public.
 He is sometimes called the Father of Anatomy.

-c 300 BC Ancient Greek surgeons bathe wounds with wine to prevent them becoming infected.
+c 300 BC Ancient Greek surgeons bathe wounds with wine to prevent them from becoming infected.

 c 130-210 AD The Roman surgeon Galen lives.
-Many of his ideas are wrong but they dominate surgery for centuries.
+Many of his ideas are wrong but they dominated surgery for centuries.

 476 AD The Roman Empire in the West falls.
-Afterwards many skills are lost in Western Europe but are kept alive in the Byzantine Empire and are later practiced by the Arabs.
+Afterward, many skills are lost in Western Europe but are kept alive in the Byzantine Empire and are later practiced by the Arabs.

 Mid-14th Century The Church allows some dissections of human bodies at medical schools but the ideas of Galen continue to dominate